champions4change361-dotcom/champions-for-change/replit.md

 Guaranteed Pricing Model: "The price you pay at the time is the price you always pay" - creates permanent cost advantage for early adopters and eliminates budget uncertainty.
 White Label Strategy: Remove from initial offering to simplify market entry.
 Add later with 50-100% price increase.
 Focus on "Professional Platform" with logo, colors, custom domain.
 Organization Expansion: Include charter schools, private schools, pony leagues, pop warner, and youth organizations with dedicated registration path alongside districts.

-### CSS and Tailwind Coding Preferences
-- Custom Design System: Extensive use of CSS variables for consistent theming and dark mode support
-- Tailwind Extensions: Custom colors, animations, spacing, and utility classes integrated with Tailwind configuration
-- Component Styling: Preference for custom React components with variants (CustomCard, CustomButton, AnimatedText, FloatingElement)
+Custom Design System: Extensive use of CSS variables for consistent theming and dark mode support Tailwind Extensions: Custom colors, animations, spacing, and utility classes integrated with Tailwind configuration Component Styling: Preference for custom React components with variants (CustomCard, CustomButton, AnimatedText, FloatingElement)
-- Design Patterns: Use of glass morphism, gradients, floating animations, and glow effects
-- Utility Classes: Custom classes like `.btn-custom`, `.card-custom`, `.text-gradient`, `.glass-morphism`
-- Color System: Tournament-themed colors (primary, secondary, accent) with proper HSL format
-- Animation Approach: CSS-based animations with custom keyframes for float, pulse-glow, and slide-in effects
-- Responsive Design: Mobile-first approach with consistent spacing and shadow systems
+Design Patterns: Use of glass morphism, gradients, floating animations, and glow effects Utility Classes: Custom classes like `.btn-custom`, `.card-custom`, `.text-gradient`, `.glass-morphism` Color System: Tournament-themed colors (primary, secondary, accent) with proper HSL format Animation Approach: CSS-based animations with custom keyframes for float, pulse-glow, and slide-in effects Responsive Design: Mobile-first approach with consistent spacing and shadow systems
-- Documentation: Maintain comprehensive design guide at `/custom-design-demo` for reference
+Documentation: Maintain comprehensive design guide at `/custom-design-demo` for reference

 ## System Architecture